-The NRC is prepared for the Hurricane Sandy, with inspectors at all nuclear power plants that could potentially experience impacts from the storm.
-The inspectors are independently verifying that plant operators are making the proper preparations, are following relevant procedures and are taking appropriate actions to ensure plant safety before, during and after the storm.
+NRC inspectors were at all of the nuclear power plants expected to experience the greatest effects of the storm.
+Those inspectors were tasked with independently verifying that operators were following relevant procedures to ensure plant safety before, during and after the storm.